 All of these are specific, tangible things that we can begin praising God for.
 And there is no greater way to begin praying than with worship and praise.
 Worship and praise for who God is and what he has done.

 Corporate Worship Prayer

-I believe that when thinking about prayer, we should consider both its corporate and individualistic aspects.
-When Jesus taught the disciples to pray, he used collective language: “Our Father”, “give us”, “as we forgive.”
+When thinking about prayer, we should consider both its corporate and individualistic aspects.
+When Jesus taught the disciples to pray, he used collective language: “Our Father,” “give us,” and “as we forgive.”
 The Christian life is not meant to be lived alone.
 This is why God created a church.
-He intended for us to live in community with one another.
-He wanted us learning how to love, live out the scriptures, and pray together.
+He intended for us to live in a community with one another.
+He wanted us to learn how to love, live the scriptures, and pray together.

-One of the benefits of praying together is that we can worship God for what he’s doing in the community at large.
+One of the benefits of praying together is that we can worship God for what he’s doing in the community.
 When a fellow Christian tells us how God has changed his heart or protected him or healed him, we have an opportunity to offer prayers of worship and praise to our Creator, Savior, and Healer.

-Since the Church is one body, when one member of it has something to praise God for, the whole body should join in.
+Since the Church is one body, when one member has something to praise God for, the whole body should join in.
 Paul spells this out in his first letter when he writes, “if one member is honored, all the members rejoice with it” (1 Corinthians 12:26).
-This is what truly Christian worship prayer looks like.
+This is what true Christian worship prayer looks like.

 If you’re having a hard time coming up with something to praise God for, talk to other believers.
 Ask how God is at work in their lives.
 And then, give him praise.